exaexa/hs19/u1/README.md

 Applicative instances of the involved types.
 (Ideally, the solution could get around 3x shorter than the text description above).

+This assignment is completely optional, but you may get useful comments about your code if you decide to submit.
+Also, the best (i.e. the shortest) submitted solution will win some kind of symbolic award.

 ## Assignment 1 -- GameOfLife

 [Brick](https://hackage.haskell.org/package/brick) is a library for building